LauraLiu25/LauraLiu25/README.md

 - **Academic writing workflows** for translation, polishing, logic checking, and research expression
 - **Prompt experiments** that make AI outputs more structured, reliable, and human

-## Current Focus

-I am building small but practical AI workflows that help transform scattered thoughts into clear outputs:
-from a job description to interview materials,
-from rough notes to academic paragraphs,
-from repeated manual work to reusable agent skills.

 ---